Rod Dreher: Views on Hungary and Viktor Orbán

 Dreher has played a key role in encouraging the American conservative movement to engage with Hungary and look toward Orbán's political strategy and governance as a model.
-In April 2021, Dreher invited Tucker Carlson, whom Dreher calls "the most important conservative figure in America," to visit Hungary.
-After Carlson replied that he was already considering a visit but that the trip had become entangled in red tape, Dreher personally spoke to Hungarian government ministers and one of Orbán's closest advisers to assure them that "Tucker was somebody who could be trusted."
-Carlson subsequently spent a week in Hungary taping episodes of his Fox News series Tucker Carlson Tonight, during which Carlson conducted a one-on-one interview with Orbán and praised him as the only elected leader on Earth who "publicly identifies as a Western-style conservative."
-Subsequently, the American Conservative Union hosted its first conference in Europe, CPAC Hungary, in Budapest in May, 2022, with Dreher in attendance.
+In April 2021, Dreher invited Tucker Carlson, whom Dreher considered "the most important conservative figure in America" at the time, to visit Hungary.
+After Carlson replied that he was already considering a visit but that the trip had become entangled in red tape, Dreher spoke to Hungarian government ministers and one of Orbán's closest advisers to assure them that "Tucker was somebody who could be trusted."
+Carlson subsequently spent a week in Hungary taping episodes of his Fox News series Tucker Carlson Tonight, during which he interviewed Orbán and praised him as the only elected leader who "publicly identifies as a Western-style conservative."
+In May 2022, the American Conservative Union hosted its first conference in Europe, CPAC Hungary, in Budapest.
+Dreher attended.

 Dreher has said that the U.S. Republican Party needs "a leader with Orbán's vision", and has written favorably about American candidates and elected officials whose words and actions echo Orbán's.
-Dreher spoke with Andrew Marantz of The New Yorker, and was quoted in Marantz's 2022 article: "Seeing what J. D. Vance is saying, and what Ron DeSantis is actually doing in Florida, the concept of American Orbánism starts to make sense.
+Dreher spoke with Andrew Marantz of The New Yorker, and was quoted in Marantz's 2022 article: "Seeing what JD Vance is saying, and what Ron DeSantis is actually doing in Florida, the concept of American Orbánism starts to make sense.
 I don't want to overstate what they'll be able to accomplish, given the constitutional impediments and all, but DeSantis is already using the power of the state to push back against woke capitalism, against the crazy gender stuff."
-By contrast, Dreher's close friend and sometime-conservative writer Andrew Sullivan has spoken critically of U.S. conservatives' admiration for Orbán: "If these people think the extreme left is hijacking American society in dangerous ways, then, yes, I agree. ...
+By contrast, Dreher's close friend and conservative writer Andrew Sullivan has spoken critically of U.S. conservatives' admiration for Orbán: "If these people think the extreme left is hijacking American society in dangerous ways, then, yes, I agree. ...
 But to go from that to 'Let's embrace this authoritarian leader in this backwater European country, and maybe try out a version of that model with our own charismatic leader back home'—I mean, that leap is just weird, and frankly stupid."